GarageGames/Torque3D-Wiki/Leap-Motion.md

 ##### Hand as Thumb Stick Events #####

 Torque 3D allows a hand detected by the Leap Motion controller to be used like a gamepad thumb stick.
+To activate these input events we set the `$LeapMotion::GenerateSingleHandRotationAsAxisEvents` global TorqueScript variable to `true`.
+With that variable set the following action map input events are available:

+`lm_handaxisx`
+`lm_handaxisy